-Table 4.4 presents the percentage of fourth graders at or above each of the mathematics achievement levels as well as the percentage of students below Basic by Title I participation.
-(Results based on participation in Title I programs are not available for previous state-level mathematics assessments.)
+Table 4.4 presents the percentage of fourth and eighth graders at or above each of the mathematics achievement levels as well as the percentage of students below Basic by Title I participation.

-In New Jersey 2 percent of the students receiving Title I services performed at or above the Proficient level.
-Less than one third of the students who did not receive Title I services attained the Proficient level (29 percent).
+About one fifth of the students who did not receive Title I services attained the Proficient level (20 percent).

+About one fifth of the students who did not receive Title I services attained the Proficient level (21 percent).